rustwizard/balda/README.md

 Base path: `/balda/api/v1`

 Authentication uses an `X-API-Key` header (or `api_key` query parameter).

+Swagger UI is available at `/balda/api/v1/docs` when the server is running.

 | Method | Path | Description |
 |--------|------|-------------|